 As part of the scholarship program, BGE may provide scholarships to newly-admitted students in the amount equal to twenty percent (20%) of tuition costs for one academic year.
 Scholarships will be applied to the then-current tuition rates applicable at the time the student enrolls in an eligible master’s programs.
 Scholarships will be applied each semester (maximum 2 semesters) to the student account prior to the student bill due date.
 Students must maintain a minimum GPA of 3.0 (out of 4.0) in their first semester of the master's program in order to be awarded the twenty percent (20%) tuition scholarship for the second semester and must remain enrolled as a full-time student.

 Eligible and qualified applicants will have a record of superior academic achievement (including factors such as grade point average, honors, or other designation) and demonstrate a commitment to biomedical research and graduate studies at the Master’s level.
+Scholarship applications are only accepted from applicants who have successfully submitted their program admissions application by May 15th.

 Who We Look for